LuisTakeo/42-Cub3d/README.md

 ## map
 ### TODO
 - throw all relevant information on a struct
-- where the map starts?
-- treat tab as 4 width?
 - where it ends
-- floodfill
+- NWSE cannot repeat
 - empty line in the middle of the map
-- must be surrounded by walls
 - make sure texture are on the right cardinal point
 - make sure the player is looking for the right cardinal point
-- make sure floodfill starts on NSWE
 - make sure to treat only NSWE01(inside the map) 'spaces' and 'tabs'(outside)
 - treat non ascii chars
 - two maps on the same file?
 - treat errors like: "Error\n" followed by an explicit error message
 - accept triangles?
+- wholes in the map
+### DOING
+- must be surrounded by walls
+- floodfill
+- make sure floodfill starts on NSWE
 ### DONE
+- treat tab as 1 width
+- where the map starts
 - send data to validation
 - get height
 - get width